 - Configure your trade preferences, and click on buy or sell to open a position.

 Pepperstone offers flexible account types to meet the trading needs of all its stakeholders.
 Clients can either sign up for a standard account or register under the razor account.

-Pepperstone offers a demo account to practice different trading and money management strategies without risking real funds.
-Demo accounts for MT4 and MT5 platforms come with 30 days expiry.
+Pepperstone offers a demo account to practise different trading and money management strategies without risking real funds.
+Demo accounts for MT4 and MT5 platforms come with $50,000 virtual balance and 30 days expiry.
 However, clients can request the company to extend the demo account’s expiration date.
 On the other hand, if you connect to your cTrader demo account even once a month, it stays active indefinitely.

 The broker offers a commission-free standard account for those new to the industry.
 It supports ten currencies for account opening, including AUD, USD, EUR, CAD, JPY, GBP, SGD, CHF, NZD, and HKD.
 While the minimum trading size is 0.01 lots, clients can trade a maximum of 100 lots.
 Other services include instant trade execution and access to trading news, and protection against negative balance.
 It also allows clients to use both scalping and hedging trading strategies.

 The company targets scalpers and algorithmic traders in the Razor account.
 Clients using this account have access to institutional grade spreads with no markups.
 Razor account holders also pay commission while trading forex and shares.
 All other services are the same as offered on the standard account.